Career Fairs – Student Information

 What kinds of questions should I ask the company representatives?

-- What types of career opportunities does your organization offer?
+- What types of career opportunities does your company offer?

 - What majors does your organization typically hire?